mallpopstar/rc/README.md

 Remote Control is built on top of [Partyline ☎️](https://github.com/mallpopstar/partyline) to communicate with your website.
 It uses protocols that are already built into your browser, so there is no need to run a browser in a virtual machine.

 Unlike the alternatives below, Remote Control does not use a VM or Chromium browser.
 It requires having the `receiver` exist on the website you want to control.
 This is a security feature to prevent malicious actors from controlling your website.
 If you need to connect to a website that you do not own, you will need to use a different tool.

+Like its counterparts, you will need to use rotation proxies to prevent your IP from getting banned.
+You can use a service like [Scraper API](https://www.scraperapi.com/) to do this.

 ## Getting Started